 Set Budget Limits

 The next step is to set budget limits for each category or department.
-This step is critical to ensure that you do not overspend on overhead expenses.
+This step is critical to ensure you do not overspend on overhead expenses.
 You should set realistic and achievable limits based on historical data and future projections.

-Monitor and Adjust Budget
+Monitor and Adjust the Budget

 You should review your budget periodically, compare it against actual expenses, and make necessary adjustments.
-This helps you identify areas where you can cut costs and improve your overall financial performance.
+This helps you identify areas where you can cut costs and improve your financial performance.